MaxWadrin/Water_Quality_Prediction_System_using_IOT_and_AI/Electronics/README.md

 # Future Scope

 - More accurate sensor probe can be used.
+Like RTD would be a better option.
 - 24 Bit ADC can be used to fetch the ADC value
 - Additional sensors like DO and sensors for detecting various individual nutrients in water can be also incorporated in similar manner